MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-docs-latest.md

 We've added a new guide to help you [get started with point of service devices](https://docs.microsoft.com/en-us/windows/uwp/devices-sensors/pos-get-started).
 It covers topics like device enumeration, checking device capabilities, claiming devices, and device sharing.

+### Xbox Live

+We've added docs for Xbox Live developers, for both UWP and Xbox Developer Kit (XDK) games.

+See the [Xbox Live developer guide](https://docs.microsoft.com/en-us/windows/uwp/xbox-live/) to learn how to use the Xbox Live APIs to connect your game to the Xbox Live social gaming network.

+With the [Xbox Live Creators Program](https://docs.microsoft.com/en-us/windows/uwp/xbox-live/get-started-with-creators/get-started-with-xbox-live-creators), any UWP game developer can develop and publish an Xbox Live-enabled game on both the PC and Xbox One.

+See the [Xbox Live developer program overview](https://docs.microsoft.com/en-us/windows/uwp/xbox-live/developer-program-overview) for information about the programs and features available to Xbox Live developers.

 ## Videos